 Goa in monsoon has much to offer other than its beaches.
 The rain is refreshing and being an off season you will get a lot of things pretty cheap.
 Some of its popular festivals like Sao-Joao, the Feast of Saints Peter and Paul and Bonderam Flag Carnival falls in the rainy season.
 Dudhsagar which is nearby waterfalls is a must visit during the rainy season.

-Coorg also known as Scotland of India is blessed with acres of coffee plantations, waterfalls, and national parks.
+Coorg is also known as Scotland of India is blessed with acres of coffee plantations, waterfalls, and national parks.
 During Monsoon the vegetation in Coorg is lush green.
-Waterfalls and streams are full and is the best time for river rafting.
+Waterfalls and streams are full and are the best time for river rafting.
 Abbey falls, Bhagamandala, Mallalli Falls, Tala Cauvery, Monastery, Nisarga Dhama and Dubare Elephant camp are few of the attractions which one should visit when in Coorg.

 If there is heaven on earth, this to be Ladakh.
 July is a peak season for visiting Ladakh as there is little rainfall and it’s snowbound through most of the year in July the beauty of nature is at its peak.
 There are many bikers riding through Leh to enjoy this offbeat destination.